Terry Robiskie: Cleveland Browns

 Robiskie joined the Browns in 2001 as wide receivers coach and held that role through 2003.

-In 2004, he was named offensive coordinator, but late in the season was named interim head coach replacing Butch Davis, who resigned under fire for producing the lowest offensive yards, lowest points scored, and most turnovers in the league.
-His record was 1–4 in the interim role.
-Robiskie interviewed as permanent head coach, but that job went to Romeo Crennel.
+In 2004, Robiskie was named offensive coordinator, but late in the season was named interim head coach, replacing Butch Davis, who resigned under fire for producing the lowest offensive yards, lowest points scored, and most turnovers in the league.
+Robiskie's record was 1–4 in the interim role.
+Robiskie interviewed as permanent head coach, but the job went to Romeo Crennel.
 Robiskie then openly campaigned to remain as an assistant and was named wide receivers coach in February 2005.
 He was fired in January 2007.

 Miami Dolphins

 Shortly after being fired by the Browns, Robiskie was hired as the wide receivers coach for the Miami Dolphins.
 He was on the same Washington Redskins staff as former Dolphins head coach Cam Cameron from 1994 to 1996.

 Atlanta Falcons

 On January 26, 2008, Robiskie was hired by the Atlanta Falcons to be their wide receivers coach.
 He served in that capacity for eight seasons and was considered influential in the development of homegrown stars Julio Jones and Roddy White into legitimate offensive targets for Matt Ryan.
 Robiskie's contract with the Falcons was not renewed after the 2015 season.